egidijus/bins/README.md

 # bins
-binaries, scripts, functions that are helpful, nothing specific, anything can go here, maybe i might even separate by OS/distro.
+binaries, scripts, functions that are helpful, and have a specific function.